PorktoberRevolution/ReStocked/README.md

 * Create consistency in the detail level of all parts
 * Do not affect gameplay or part balance

-### Restock+
+## Restock+

 We believe that there are a number of places where KSP is missing key parts - for example, where a stack class is missing parts that exist in other classes.
-Restock+ aims to create parts that fill this niche, and is a wholly optional install.
+Restock+ aims to create parts that fill this niche, and is a wholly optional project.

+## Contributing

+If you want to contribute fixes and config improvements, such as new localization, make a pull request against the `master` branch - we will
+If you are interested in contributing artistically to the revamp, please contact us.

-## Contributors
+### Current Contributors

 * Chris Adderley (Nertea)
 * blowfish